 February 15, 2006 by AK

 Fyodor Tyutchev is customarily ranked half a notch below Pushkin and Lermontov in the Russian literary tradition — along with Afanasy Fet (Foeth), the last of the Golden Age of Russian poetry.
 Ask the wise, and you may hear that Tyutchev was a great mind taking the line from Pascal, which I do not doubt.
-I have tried to come up with a rhythmicized translation of a Tyutchev poem that shocked me when I heard it (never having paid attention to its printed text) and continues to be one of the most piercing bit in the Russian rhymed corps I am familiar with.
+I have tried to come up with a somewhat rhythmicized translation of a Tyutchev poem that shocked me when I heard it (never having paid attention to its printed text) and continues to be one of the most piercing among the Russian poems I am familiar with.

 The clock’s inexorable strokes,